 When any dealership in the area, including in Towson, Rosedale and Bel-Air, sells a car through the use of auto fraud, suing a car dealership may be the best way to address the situation and recover compensation.
 Compensation for victims of car dealership fraud can include unwinding the deal and recovering money for hidden damage and other dishonest practices.

 Some dishonest practices that could require you to retain a lawyer to sue a car dealership are forgery, stealing the GAP and extended warranty payments, odometer fraud, false online advertising, spot delivery violations, keeping down payments and selling used cars as new cars.
 Dealers use these tricks as well as other forms of misrepresentation and overcharging to rip off their customers.
 The lawyers at Whitney LLP can help when you need a lawyer to sue a car dealership.

 Here are reviews from what some of our past clients have said about us, and here are some of our past settlement results in claims and lawsuits against car dealerships.
-We offer Free Consultations.
+We offer Legal Consultations.

 Forgery at Perry Hall Car Dealerships

 One way of overcharging is when Parkville and Towson dealers commit forgery to alter the sales, fiannce or lease contract.
 Forging a signature is pure and simple fraud, and dealers can be made to pay greatly for it.

 Forged initials are every bit as bad as forging my signature.
 Signs of forgery often surface when a bank statement shows the monthly payment, interest rate, and amount financed to be different, either higher or lower, than what the customer agreed to at the dealership.
 If any of these figures are off, there was probably a forged set of documents sent to the finance or lease company.

 Whitney, LLP represents car buyers whose signatures were forged and helps recover compensation against the dishonest dealership.
 We can help sue dealerships and bring claims for victims fo fraud.